tomafro/tomafro.net/_posts/2009-05-06-adam-sandersons-open-gem.markdown

 $ gem install open_gem
 {% endhighlight %}

-To get it working, you need to have EDITOR set to something sensible:
+To get it working, you need to have `$EDITOR` set to something sensible:

 {% highlight bash %}
 $ export EDITOR=mate
 {% endhighlight %}

 If you're running on OS X and use TextMate, you may have already set `$EDITOR` to `mate -w`, which let's you use TextMate as the editor for git commit messages and much more.
-However, the -w flag doesn't work with open\_gem, so set the `$GEM_OPEN_EDITOR` variable instead, and open\_gem will use that in preference to `$EDITOR`:
+However, the `-w` flag doesn't work with open\_gem, so set the `$GEM_OPEN_EDITOR` variable, and open\_gem will use that instead:

 {% highlight bash %}
 $ export GEM_OPEN_EDITOR=mate